stacks-network/stacks-core/NFT_USE_CASE.md

 Withdrawals from the hyperchain are a 2-step process.

-The owner of an asset must call `withdraw-ft?` / `withdraw-stx?` / `withdraw-nft?` in a Clarity contract on the hyperchain, which destroys those assets on the hyperchain, and adds that particular withdrawal to a withdrawal Merkle tree for that block.
+The owner of an asset must call `withdraw-ft?` / `withdraw-stx?` / `withdraw-nft?` in a Clarity contract on the hyperchain, which destroys those assets on the hyperchain, and adds that particular withdrawal to a withdrawal data structure for that block.
-The withdrawal Merkle tree serves as a cryptographic record of the withdrawals in a particular block.
-The root of this Merkle tree is committed to the L1 interface contract via the `commit-block` function.
+The withdrawal data structure serves as a cryptographic record of the withdrawals in a particular block, and has an overall associated hash.
+This hash is committed to the L1 interface contract via the `commit-block` function.

 The second step involves calling the appropriate withdraw function in the hyperchains interface contract on the L1 chain.
 You must also pass in the "proof" that corresponds to your withdrawal.
-This proof includes the root hash of the withdrawal Merkle tree that this withdrawal was included in, the leaf hash of the withdrawal itself, and a list of hashes to be used to prove that the leaf is valid.
+This proof includes the hash of the withdrawal data structure that this withdrawal was included in, the hash of the withdrawal itself, and a list of hashes to be used to prove that the particular withdrawal is valid.
 Currently, this function must be called by a hyperchain miner, but in an upcoming hyperchain release, the asset owner must call this function.